ibm-cloud-docs/solution-tutorials/static-files-cdn.md

    ibmcloud cos upload --bucket $BUCKET_NAME --key index.html --file cdn.html
    ```

 Back in the {{site.data.keyword.cloud_notm}} console in the bucket **Configuration** panel scroll down to the **Static website hosting endpoints** section and copy the **Public** url into a browser tab.
 Since you configured this earlier to redirect to `index.html` the web application will be displayed and content will be delivered through the CDN.
+For me the url was fredflinstone-mywebsite.s3-web.us-south.cloud-object-storage.appdomain.cloud notice the s3-web.

+### Access the static website through custom subdomain
+{: #static-files-cdn-9}

+Accessing the website at the URL provided by the COS bucket is great, but access via a custom domain, like web.yourdomain.com, is even better.
+Follow the instructions at [Domain Routing for IBM Cloud Object Storage static web hosting](https://{DomainName}/docs/cloud-object-storage?topic=cloud-object-storage-routing-rules-cos).
+Paste web.yourdomain.com into the browser which will default to https:// which will display the page correctly, but the CDN content will only be rendered if it also accessed via an https:// url.
+You can explicitly specify http://yourdomain.com or better yet insure that HTTPS was selected when creating the CDN and https:// URL references to the CDN content were pasted into the index.html file in the previous step.

 ## Remove resources
-{: #static-files-cdn-9}
+{: #static-files-cdn-10}
 {: step}

+* Delete the {{site.data.keyword.cis_short_notm}} DNS CNAME and Page Rule
 * Delete the {{site.data.keyword.cdn_full}} service
 * Delete the {{site.data.keyword.cos_full_notm}} service or bucket